ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/limit_download_of_bgp_routes.md

 Downloading and processing such a large amount of data is time-consuming and may not provide any relevant information about the internal IP addressing scheme.

-You can find the threshold configuration in **Settings --> Discovery Settings --> Discovery --> Limit download BGP routes**.
+You can find the threshold configuration in **Settings --> Discovery & Snapshots --> Discovery Settings --> Routing --> Threshold Settings --> Limit Download of BGP Routes**.

 If the number of BGP routes in the routing table is below the specified threshold, IP Fabric will collect all routes from this table.